janluke/iccas-dataset/README.md

 A link to the most recent report can be found in [this page](https://www.epicentro.iss.it/coronavirus/sars-cov-2-sorveglianza-dati) under section "Documento esteso".

-PDF reports are usually published on Tuesday and Friday and contains data updated to the 4 p.m. of the day day before their release.
+PDF reports were published two times a week but, starting from 2020-04-16, they are published once a week.
+Each report contains data updated to the 4 p.m. of the day day before its release.

 I wrote a script that is runned periodically in order to automatically update this repository when a new report is published.